 Overall, if you experience a stuffy nose problem, if you cannot smell and you have headache, these are signs of congestion of the nose or the sinuses, or both.

-Inhaling pollutants through the air can cause sinuses and nasal congestion.
+Inhaling pollutants can cause sinuses and nasal congestion.
 Another thing that might cause these symptoms is inhaling dry air.

 Polluted air and nasal congestion – A nasty relationship!